 Radical Prostatectomy (Surgery)

-One surgical approach to treating prostate cancer is to remove the entire prostate.
-Typically, men with early-stage disease or cancer that’s confined to the..
+One surgical approach to treating prostate cancer is to remove the entire prostate and seminal vesicles.
+Other surgical procedures may be performed on men..